ELF-Lab/ParserTools/csv2fst/docs/fst.md

 !
 A unique Root lexicon is always required.
 This represents ! the root of the lexicon tree.
 All forms start here LEXICON Root
-Noun ; !
-When there is only one entry on the lexicon line, it is assumed to be the name of a continuation lexicon Verb ;
+!
+When there is only one entry on the lexicon line, it is ! assumed to be the name of a continuation lexicon Noun ;
+Verb ;

 LEXICON Noun
-dog NounEnding ; !
-Here, we get the stem "dog" which doubles as a lemma.
-The rest of the form can be found in the continuation lexicon NounEnding cat NounEnding ;
+!
+Here, we get the stem "dog" which also doubles as a lemma.
+!
+The rest of the form can be found in the continuation ! lexicon NounEnding dog NounEnding ; cat NounEnding ;

 LEXICON Verb